 Step 8: Sear the Crust

 When the meat has reached an internal temp of 145˚F, remove the meat.
-Open the lid of the Gateway Drum Smoker and remove the Flame Boss.
-Let that fire heat up for a few minutes then put the meat on a couple of minutes longer, so it gets a good crisp sear.
+Open the lid of the drum smoker and put the meat on a couple of minutes longer, so it gets a good crisp sear.

 "The Gateway Drum Smoker together with that Flame Boss controller did an amazing job.
 I almost didn't have to do anything, it basically cooked itself.
 Look at the result, it's mind-blowing." —Pitmaster X